April 5, 2024

 Joe Flaherty as Guy Caballero, Count Floyd, and Floyd Robertson

-I've posted a depressing number of obituaries here over the last seven months—for Allan Asherman, David McCallum, Marty Krofft, Norman Lear, Charles Dierkop, Richard Lewis, Ron Harper, and Barbara Rush—and today's dispatch adds another name to that sad roster: Joe Flaherty.
+I've posted a depressing number of obituaries here over the last seven months—for Marty Krofft, Norman Lear, Richard Lewis, Barbara Rush—and today's dispatch adds another name to that sad roster: Joe Flaherty.

 My life-long love for absurdist humor can be traced back to a few sources: Mad Magazine, Monty Python's Flying Circus, Saturday Night Live, and Second City Television, or SCTV.